haututu/JBlog/_posts/2018-02-06-phillipsCurvePost.md

 <img src="https://haututu.github.io/JBlog/blog/unempPlot.svg">

 The industry standard for forecasting is the [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) model, used extensively for timeseries forecasting.
-Luckily its prevelance means a lot of effort has gone into making functions that work great out of the box (admittedly I did a small amount of tuning though).
+Luckily its prevalence means a lot of effort has gone into making functions that work great out of the box (admittedly I did a small amount of tuning though).
 Using the `forecast::auto.arima()` function, a pure timeseries forecast would suggest a seasonally adjusted unemployment of **4.45%** for 2017 Q4.
 When we include the inflation for Q4, released a month before the unemployment rate, we get an adjusted rate of **4.49%**.

 ### Conclusion